 York City can be more than a little expensive.
 But there are plenty of ways to enjoy New York for free!
 Not only are these activities guaranteed a good time, but they’re 100% budget-friendly.

 Bryant Park Summer Film Festival

 For movie buffs in New York, the annual HBO Summer Film Festival is back for its season in Bryant Park.
-Every Monday during the summer (June 20 through August 22), you can head to the Lawn for free viewings of classic, feel-good movies.
+Every Monday during the summer, you can head to the Lawn for free viewings of classic, feel-good movies.
 Roll out your blankets at 5pm and wait for the opening credits to start 30 minutes after sunset.